number435398/Noodlyappendagecoin-project/README.md

 out collectively by the network.
 Noodlyappendagecoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Noodlyappendagecoin Core software, see [https://noodlyappendagecoin.org](https://noodlyappendagecoin.org).

 License
 -------